Hicksville, New York: History

-Hamlet namesake Valentine Hicks was the son-in-law of abolitionist and Quaker preacher Elias Hicks, and eventual president of the Long Island Rail Road.
-He bought land in the village in 1834 and turned it into a station stop on the LIRR in 1837.
+Valentine Hicks – the hamlet's namesake – was the son-in-law of abolitionist and Quaker preacher Elias Hicks, and an eventual president of the Long Island Rail Road.
+He bought land in what is now Hicksville in 1834, and turned it into a station stop on the LIRR in 1837.
 Hicksville was founded accidentally when a financial depression brought the LIRR to a stop at Broadway, Hicksville.
 The station slowly grew and though it started as a train station, it turned into a hotel then a real estate deal, even becoming a depot for produce, particularly cucumbers for a Heinz Company plant.
 After a blight destroyed the cucumber crops, the farmers grew potatoes.
 It turned into a bustling New York City suburb in the building boom following World War II.

 Failed incorporation attempt

 In 1953, Hicksville attempted to incorporate itself as the Incorporated Village of Hicksville.
-Many residents felt that by incorporating as a village, the community would be run more effectively than by the Town of Oyster Bay.
+Many residents felt that by incorporating as a village, the community would be run more effectively than how it had been run under the control of the Town of Oyster Bay.
 A petition had been signed with 6,242 signatures from residents in favor of the plan.

-However, these plans were unsuccessful, and Hicksville remains an unincorporated area of the Town of Oyster Bay to this day, as of 2023.
+However, these plans were unsuccessful, and Hicksville remains an unincorporated area of the Town of Oyster Bay to this day, as of 2026.